KRFOSS/kali-docs/general-use/install-nvidia-drivers-on-kali-linux/index.md

 kali@kali:~$
 ```

-## DPI/PPI
+## Dots Per Inch (DPI) & Pixels Per Unch PPI

-Upon Kali starting back up, certain things may appear different than what is expected.
+Upon Kali starting back up, certain things may appear different than what is expected:

-- If certain things are **smaller**, this could because of [HiDPI](/docs/general-use/hidpi/).
+- If certain things are **smaller**, this could because of [HiDPI](/docs/general-use/hidpi/)
-- However, if certain things are **larger**, this could because the [DPI](/docs/general-use/fixing-dpi/) is incorrect.
+- However, if certain things are **larger**, this could because the [DPI](/docs/general-use/fixing-dpi/) is incorrect

 ## Verify Driver Installation

 Now that our system should be ready to go, we need to verify the drivers have been loaded correctly.
-We can quickly verify this by running the [nvidia-smi](https://developer.nvidia.com/nvidia-system-management-interface) tool.
+We can quickly verify this by running the [nvidia-smi](https://developer.nvidia.com/nvidia-system-management-interface) tool and `lspci` once again:

 ```console
 kali@kali:~$ nvidia-smi